-“What else is there to do, stories of scandal are the Life when you are in the coffin!
-Sorry about the pun with the Life!
-It is sometimes difficult to forget that Life does not exist here.
+“What else is there to do?
+Stories of scandal are the life when you are in the coffin!
+Sorry about the pun with life!
+It is sometimes difficult to forget that life does not exist here.
 We just are, like something in suspense Zombies, as someone called us!
 I’m sure they now have a new word for it!”
 Julian was silent for a time as he watched the attendants of David’s funeral disburse and slowly go back to their cars.

 “You know that dad had an affair.
-Actually, dad had two, which I observed!”
+Dad had two, which I observed!”

 “Yes, he did.
 The first one I caught him with was Lea.
 She was the girl in the general store.
 She was beautiful and very young!
 Her father did not know about it, I am sure!”